introcompsys/fall2022/syllabus/contract.md

 - keep my KWL chart up to date
 - complete all review and prepare activities in my KWL repo as directed
 - complete a deeper exploration on one `more practice` task or related question of my own for at least 16 classes after the grade free zone (approximately once per week).

+ For each deeper exploration I will write up a report with references and/or a tutorial style post with code excerpts or detailed steps and images as appropriate.
 ```